-6. Make sure he has examples of good men who are powerful because of their brains, their determination, and their integrity.
+Show him examples of good men, who are powerful because of their brains, their determination, and their integrity.

 The examples of men with big muscles and a uniform (like Batman and LaMarr Woodley) will surround your son from birth.
 But make sure he also knows about men who kick a$s because of their brains (Albert Einstein), and their pen (Mark Twain), and their words (Dr. Martin Luther King Jr.), and their determination (Team Hoyt), and their ideas (The Wright Brothers), and their integrity (Officer Frank Shankwitz), and fearlessness (Neil Armstrong), and their ability to keep their mouths closed when everyone else is screaming (Jackie Robinson).

-7. Make sure he has examples of women who are beautiful because of their brains, their determination, and their integrity
+Show him examples of women who are beautiful because of their brains, their determination, and their integrity

 The examples of traditionally beautiful women (like Daphne Blake, Princess Jasmine, and Britney Spears) will surround your son from birth.
 But make sure he knows about women who are beautiful from the inside out because of their brains (Madame Marie Curie), and their pen (Harper Lee), and their words (Eleanor Roosevelt), and their determination (Anne Sullivan), and their ideas (Oprah Winfrey), and their integrity (Miep Gies), and fearlessness (Ameila Earhart), and their ability to open their mouths and take a stand when everyone else is silent (Aung San Suu Kyi).